shraddha-sugathan/Crypton/README.md

 3. Out-of-Band Authentication
 Users can optionally combine the auto-generated URL key with a manual, human-typed password.

-The Rationale: If a hacker compromises an email account and finds a Securebin link, they have both the vault location and the URL key.
+The Rationale: If a hacker compromises an email account and finds a Crypton link, they have both the vault location and the URL key.
 By requiring a manual password (sent via a secondary channel like SMS or Signal), we ensure that intercepting the digital link is useless without physical knowledge of the password.

 4. RAM-Only Ephemeral Storage (Redis)
 Instead of a traditional SQL or NoSQL hard-drive database, the backend is strictly powered by Redis.